What are the coral reefs?

-Oxybenzone, is an extremely common ingredient used in chemical sunscreens.
-The chemical has been shown to be an endocrine disruptor in fish, which means it can cause deformation, reproduction problems and ultimately cause harm to the coral.
-“A 2015 study found it only takes a tiny amount of oxybenzone-containing sunscreen — the equivalent of one drop of water in six-and-a-half Olympic-sized swimming pools — to cause serious damage to a coral reef.”
-The U.S. National Park Service reports that somewhere between 4,000 and 6,000 tons of sunscreen enters coral reef areas around the world each year.
+Oxybenzone, is an extremely common ingredient in chemical sunscreens.
+This chemical has been shown to be an endocrine disruptor in fish, which means it can cause deformation, reproduction problems and perhaps can cause harm to the coral.

 Beyond the reefs, sunscreen that contains the active chemical ingredient oxybenzone is absorbed into your skin.
 In one study, they even found that oxybenzone was absorbed in over 96% of human urine samples.

-When purchasing sunscreen look for natural, mineral-based sunscreens, which have non-nano zinc oxide and titanium dioxide as the only active ingredients.
-Avoid chemical sunscreens when possible, but especially near the reefs.
+When purchasing sunscreen, look for natural, mineral-based sunscreens which include non-nano zinc oxide and titanium dioxide as the only active ingredients.
+Avoid chemical sunscreens when possible, but please, especially near reefs.
 Most importantly, be a safe and smart shopper.
-Be careful when purchasing sunscreen based on the terms “reef safe” and “reef friendly.”
-These terms are not regulated by law, which means companies can use them even if there are toxic ingredients to reef life.
+Be aware when purchasing sunscreen based on the terms “reef safe” and “reef-friendly.”
+These terms are not regulated by law, which means companies can still use them even if they contain toxic ingredients to reef life.

-Hawaii is the first state to ban sunscreens containing oxybenzone and octinoxate!
-The governor of Hawaii signed a ban of the sales, offer of sales, and distribution of all sunscreens including these ingredients within the island.
+Hawaii is the first state to ban sunscreens containing oxybenzone and octinoxate.
+In May 2018, the governor of Hawaii signed a ban of the sales, offer of sales, and distribution of all sunscreens including these ingredients within the island.
 Read research from 2015 on how the toxic ingredients in sunscreen have impacted Hawaii and the Virgin Islands here.

-The Pacific nation of Palau is the first country to ban sunscreen that is harmful to corals and sea life.
+Additionally, the Pacific nation of Palau is the first country to ban sunscreen that is harmful to corals and sea life.
 With the enactment in 2018, Palau is hoping to see cleaner, clearer, and healthier waters as they move forward.
 Palau’s President, Tommy Remengesau said, “We have to live and respect the environment because the environment is the nest of life... we will do our part to spread the word."